StereoMath: An Accessible and Musical Equation Editor: System Implementation

 \subsection{Architecture}

-On the server side, our biggest architectural hurdle was implementing our custom TTS.
+On the server-side, our biggest architectural hurdle was implementing our cusotm TTS.
 We piped announcements to the server, generated raw PCA audio on the server using Piper TTS \cite{noauthor_rhasspypiper_2024}, and sent it back to the client.
-The client would then use the Web Audio API and Tone.js \cite{noauthor_tonejs_nodate} to make the binaural and pitch adjustments, respectively.
+The client would then use the Web Audio API and Tone.js \cite{noauthor_tonejs_nodate} to make the binaural and pitch adjustments respectively.

 On the client-side, some of our most important architectural considerations are as follows: